- Introduction to Revenue Management

-Combination of lecture/seminar, case analysis and revenue management stimulation simulation exercise.
+The methods of instruction for this course will include a combination of lecture/seminar, case analysis, and revenue management simulation exercise.

 |Case study analysis||10-20%|